 The terms and conditions of SFD financing depend on the type of project and the economy of the beneficiary country.
-SFD assistance is only in the form of soft loans with a 2 to 2.5% average interest rate, representing a de facto 65-70% grant element.
-The Saudi Fund's share in the financing of a project will not exceed 50% of its total cost, and overall financial assistance provided to any country must not exceed 10% of the SFD capital, which currently stands at US\$10 billion.
-By the end of 1996, the Saudi Fund had signed loan agreements for a total value of close to \$US6 billion with 64 countries.
+SFD assistance is only in the form of soft loans with a 2 to 2.5% average interest rate, with maturity at between 20-30 years and grace periods of 5 to 10 years, representing a de facto 65-70% grant element.
+The Saudi Fund's share in the financing of a project will not exceed 50% of its total cost, and overall financial assistance provided to any country must not exceed 10% of the SFD capital, which currently stands at US\$ 8,3 billion.
+By the end of 1997, the Saudi Fund had signed loan agreements for a total cumulative value of close to \$US6 billion with 63 countries.
+During 1997, total disbursements approximately \$US 200 million to amounted to development projects and economic programs in 27 countries.

 The SFD policy of providing assistance to LDCs does not accord any preference or priority to any region or sector.
 The Fund will give due consideration to the priorities of the recipient countries and only deals in sovereign loans.
 It will agree to finance a private sector project but only if the recipient country agrees; the loan agreement still have to be signed by the host country.
-Sectoral distribution was 49% for energy, 34% agriculture and irrigation, 17% for and for social infrastructure.
-75% of the SFD loans went to Africa and 25% to Asia.
+The Saudi Fund privileges infrastructure projects essentially.
+Sectoral distribution in 1997 was 44.8% agriculture 19.3% and irrigation, energy, for transportation 12.4% and 19.7% for social infrastructure (health, water, education).
+Cumulatively, the energy and social infrastructure have registered a marked increase from 19% and 13%.
+Geographical distribution of loans during 1997 indicates that Asia received the greater share with 56.8%, while 40.4% of SFD loans went to Africa and 2.8% to other regions, including Bosnia and Malta.
+The SFD recently indicated it will not favour involvement in the Americas and Caribbean.
 Arab countries are due to receive a larger share of its assistance in the future.
 Lebanon has received recently substantial loans; other Arab beneficiaries include the Maghreb countries, Yemen and Egypt.
 In Africa, assistance is mostly concentrated in West Africa and the Sahel; and in Asia, Nepal and Bangladesh.
 Countries with arrears in repayments will not receive further assistance.